javascript-tutorial/en.javascript.info/2-ui/1-document/01-browser-environment/article.md

 1. [W3C](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium) -- the documentation is at <https://www.w3.org/TR/dom>.
 2. [WhatWG](https://en.wikipedia.org/wiki/WHATWG), publishing at <https://dom.spec.whatwg.org>.

 As it happens, the two groups don't always agree, so we have like 2 sets of standards.
 But they are in the tight contact and eventually things merge.
-So the documentation that you can find on the given resources is very similar, there's like 99% match.
+So the documentation that you can find on the given resources is very similar, there's about 99% match.
 There are very minor differences, you probably won't notice them.

 Personally, I find <https://dom.spec.whatwg.org> more pleasant to use.